 Development of Gas-Diffusion Electrodes for fuel cellsChemical Engineering, FEI

-Development of green sunscreen IG de Oliveira, IJ Campos, GB Gallo, RB MarianoList of undergraduate and graduate courses:
+Development of a lignin-based green sunscreen formulation IG de Oliveira, IJ Campos, GB Gallo, RB MarianoList of undergraduate and graduate courses:

 Chemical Engineering Program (FEI)